msihly/OneMark-Original-Public/README.md

+# Deprecation
+## *This edition of OneMark has been deprecated.
+View the latest edition at the [OneMark Repository](https://github.com/msihly/OneMark).*

+---
 # What is OneMark?
 ### [OneMark](https://onemark.herokuapp.com) is a visual-centric bookmark organizer designed for cross-platform use with a sleek, modern interface.